 The following handbook applies to students matriculating in Fall 2014 and after.
 For students matriculating prior to that, the previous handbook can be found here.

 A. Course Requirements

-Students are required to take full time course work for three years, totaling no less than 58 credit hours, observing the following curricular requirements:
+Students are required to take full time course work for three years, totaling no less than 85 credit hours (54 in seminars, 4 in program courses PHIL 700 and 777, and 27 by summer enrollment in PHIL 599 and 799), observing the following curricular requirements:

 PHIL 797r: Area of Specialization Directed Study.
 In the fall of their third year, students pursue a semester long directed reading designed to round out their breadth in their AOS, which may be a topical or historical area.
 This directed reading must culminate in a written project such as a literature review or term paper to be evaluated by a committee of three faculty members.
 Whatever kind of project is pursued, it must be accompanied by an annotated bibliography.